-- 1. Students who wish access to a desired program at a school other than their home high school may do so in grade ten.
+- Students who wish access to a desired program at a school other than their home high school may do so in grade ten.
 All students attend their home high schools in grade nine.
 When considering a focus program at another school, students are encouraged to select grade nine courses that closely match the desired focus program.
 (Exceptions to grade nine attendance at home school are made for regional programs, which include French Immersion, Gifted and other Special Education classes.)
 Please check with individual schools for course availability. - 2.
 Transportation to the host school is the responsibility of the parent/guardian/student.
 Some transportation for work experience/cooperative education/internships/field trips may be provided or costs reimbursed. - 3.
 Some programs have limited enrollment.
 Specific prerequisites and/or auditions/ interviews may be required prior to the final selection of students.
 In all cases, students must be enrolled at the host school. - 4.
 All courses may not be available at all schools. - 5.
 Some programs may require additional expenses for equipment, clothing or travel. - 6.
-Grade 7 and 8 students who are using Pathways to Student Success as a resource to assist with their program choices in high school are encouraged to discuss their interests with their parents/quardians and teachers. - 7.
+Grade 7 and 8 students who are using Pathways to Student Success as a resource to assist with their program choices in high school are encouraged to discuss their interests with their parents/guardians and teachers. - 7.
 When transferring to another secondary school, the procedure will be discussed with the student and parent/guardian by guidance staff and administrators to ensure that all details of the transfer are explained.

 Please be advised that at the time of printing, all programs and pathways currently listed in this document were confirmed and scheduled by individual schools.
-As the programming needs in education adjust through 2021-2022 as a result of Covid-19 response accommodations, some school-based programming may be temporarily interrupted.
-Please contact individual schools for further information.